HfMT-ZM4/symbolist-electron/readme.md

 3. run `npm install` inside the project folder.
 4. install electon globally `npm install -g electron`.
     **note: symbolist is not yet compatible with electron v12, please use `npm install electron@11.3.0 -g` for now.**
 5. run `electron .` to start the `symbolist` application.
-Or if running in `vs code` you should be able to run via the debugger, defined in the `.vscode/launch.json` file.
+    * If running in `vs code` you should be able to run via the debugger, defined in the `.vscode/launch.json` file.
+Be sure to check that `runtimeExecutable` path matches your Electron install location which will vary based on your operating system.

 # About